 - Salt and pepper to taste

-Put chopped kale and fennel in a large bowl.
+- Put chopped kale and sliced fennel in a large bowl.

-Put the pistachios in your blender (reserve a few for topping your salad), along with the garlic, lemon juice, hot water, about 1/3 cup extra-virgin olive oil, salt, and pepper.
+- Put pistachios in a blender (reserve a few for topping your salad), along with the garlic, lemon juice, hot water, about ⅓ cup extra-virgin olive oil, salt, and pepper.

-Blend well, until the mixture is smooth.
-Does it need more olive oil?
-Continue to pour in and blend.
+- Blend well, until the mixture is smooth.
+If you want a thinner dressing, continue to slowly pour in olive oil and blend.
 Taste.
 Add more salt and pepper if needed.

-Serve on salad plates.
-Top with extra pistachios, red pepper flakes, and lemon zest.
+- Serve salad on plates and top with extra pistachios, red pepper flakes, and lemon zest.